awsdocs/amazon-aurora-user-guide/doc_source/aurora-global-database-getting-started.md

 **To create an Aurora MySQL global database \(version 5\.6\.10a only\)**

 1. Sign in to the AWS Management Console and open the Amazon RDS console for an AWS Region where Aurora global databases are available\.
-For more information, see [Limitations of Aurora Global Databases](aurora-global-database.md#aurora-global-database.limitations)\.
+For more information, see [Limitations of Aurora global databases](aurora-global-database.md#aurora-global-database.limitations)\.

 1. Choose **Create Database**\.